Attention-based Quantum Tomography

-To the best of our knowledge, AQT represents the first machine-learning based approach to successfully reconstruct density matrices describing the states produced in an experimentally realized quantum computer.
 AQT holds much promise for future progress.
+Because AQT learns a POVM representation of the quantum state that can be used to compute operator expectation values, a future investigation of AQT as a platform for shadow tomography will be fruitful.
 This work has been largely based on the GHZ state, facilitating a comparison with previous works without full density matrix reconstruction.
 Nevertheless the AQT is not inherently limited to a special pure state, and an examination of how $N_s^*$ scales with $N_q$ in states with more complex entanglement will provide much insight into machine-learning based tomography.
 Tests on a bigger experimental system and other architectures will help us determine the full scalability of the AQT.
 Furthermore, whether the AQT approach can build on the initial insight from our elementary error model towards more sophisticated error modeling and assessment to complement gate-set tomography~\cite{blume2013robust,blume2017demonstration} would be also an interesting direction.

-{{\bf Acknowledgements:} We thank Roger Melko, Giuseppe Carleo, Giaccomo Torlei, Mikhail Lukin, Markus Greiner for useful discussions.
-PC, FW, and E-AK are supported by NSF HDR-DIRSE award number OAC-1934714 and in part by the Cornell Center for Materials Research with funding from the NSF MRSEC program (DMR-1719875).
+{{\bf Acknowledgements:} We thank Roger Melko, Giuseppe Carleo, Giaccomo Torlai, Mikhail Lukin, Markus Greiner for useful discussions.
+PC was supported by DOE Office of Basic Energy Sciences, Division of Materials Science and Engineering under Award DE-SC0018946.
+FW, and E-AK are supported by NSF HDR-DIRSE award number OAC-1934714 and in part by the Cornell Center for Materials Research with funding from the NSF MRSEC program (DMR-1719875).
 JC acknowledges support from Natural Sciences and Engineering Research Council of Canada (NSERC), the Shared Hierarchical Academic Research Computing Network (SHARCNET), Compute Canada, Google Quantum Research Award, and the Canadian Institute for Advanced Research (CIFAR) AI chair program.}

+{\bf Author Contributions:} EK, PC, PG planned the AQT.
+FW and PC implemented the AQT.
+EK, JC, PC, and PG were involved in benchmarking AQT against RNN and other architectures.
+EK, PC, PG, and PM were involved in experimenting on IBMQ.
+All authors contributed equally to writing the manuscript.